shiyonglu/DATAVIEW/README.md

     <li> The external dependecies libraries must be added to the Eclipse project from /DATAVIEW/WebContent/WEB-INF/lib </li>
     <li>/DATAVIEW/src/test.java shows the six steps to create a new workflow and execute it with local executor.</li>
    <!--
-   <li> Create an Access key ID and a Secret access key in Amazon EC2 following the tutotial: https://youtu.be/9741e4CubMQ </li>
+   <li> To use the EC2-Cloud, create an Access key ID and a Secret access key in Amazon EC2 following the tutotial: https://youtu.be/9741e4CubMQ </li>
     <li>Replace the accessKey(Access key ID) and the secretKey(Secret access key) in config.properties by the Access key ID and Secret access key created in the previous step.
 File config.properties is under /DATAVIEW/WebContent/workflowLibDir/. </li>
     <li>/DATAVIEW/src/test.java shows the six steps to create a new workflow and execute it in Amazon EC2.</li>
     <li>After the execution of a workflow completes, please terminate all the EC2 instances from your AWS account manually.</li>